View our Cookies Policy here.

 - government, legal, regulatory or similar authorities such as ombudsmen as well as accreditation and licencing agencies where required, including for the purposes of the detection of unlawful actions or behaviour;

-- external professional advisors to the Just Energy Group, Inc. family of companies subject to obligations of confidentiality;
+- external professional advisors to our group of companies subject to obligations of confidentiality;

 - debt collection agencies;

 - third party service suppliers such as billing services and customer service administration;